Criticism of Spotify: Taylor Swift

-In July 2014, Taylor Swift wrote an article in The Wall Street Journal in which she stated: "Music is art, and art is important and rare.
+In July 2014, the American singer-songwriter Taylor Swift wrote an article in The Wall Street Journal in which she stated:Music is art, and art is important and rare.
 Important, rare things are valuable.
 Valuable things should be paid for.
 It's my opinion that music should not be free, and my prediction is that individual artists and their labels will someday decide what an album's price point is.
-I hope they don't underestimate themselves or undervalue their art."
-On 3 November 2014, Swift removed her discography from Spotify.
+I hope they don't underestimate themselves or undervalue their art.On 3 November 2014, Swift removed her discography from Spotify.
 Swift had previously delayed the streaming of her 2012 album Red.
 Swift stated: "I'm not willing to contribute my life's work to an experiment that I don't feel fairly compensates the writers, producers, artists, and creators of this music.
 And I just don't agree with perpetuating the perception that music has no value and should be free."

 Spotify launched a social media campaign to persuade Swift to return and, in a statement on its website, claimed that nearly 16 million of over 40 million users had played her music in the preceding 30-day period.
 Spotify CEO Daniel Ek wrote: "Taylor Swift is absolutely right; music is art, art has real value, and artists deserve to be paid for it. ...
 At our current size, payouts for a top artist like Taylor Swift (before she pulled her catalog) are on track to exceed $6 million a year."
-However, Scott Borchetta, CEO of Big Machine Records (Swift's label), disputed those figures, and claimed that Swift had received "less than $500,000" in the past 12 months of domestic streaming of her songs.
+However, Scott Borchetta, CEO of Big Machine Records (Swift's label at the time), disputed those figures, and claimed that Swift had received "less than $500,000" in the past 12 months of domestic streaming of her songs.
 A Spotify spokesperson disputed this, telling Time that the total payout for Swift's streaming was $2 million globally.

 According to Ben Popper of The Verge, Borchetta's figure of $500,000 only covered Spotify's payment for Taylor Swift streams in the US, which is not its largest market.
 Regarding the $6 million figure, Popper wrote: "As more people sign up for Spotify and Taylor Swift continues her march towards infinite popularity, the amount she is getting paid is increasing.
 [Ek] took her trend line and ran it forward a year to get to the highest possible number he could quote."

 According to Borchetta, the amount Swift earned from streaming her videos on Vevo was greater than the payout she received from Spotify.
 He told Time: "The facts show that the music industry was much better off before Spotify hit these shores ...
 Don't forget this is for the most successful artist in music today.
 What about the rest of the artists out there struggling to make a career?
 Over the last year, what Spotify has paid is the equivalent of less than 50,000 albums sold."